FihoFi/urn-mrn-fin/aton/readme.md

 aton-number      = alphanum
        ; aton-number is used with aspect: id
-       ; the aton-number is the numbr given by FTIA to any AidsToNavigation within the national AtoN- database ; rules for assigning and uniqueness follows those the external process of assigning numbers
+       ; the aton-number is the number given by FTIA to an AidsToNavigation within the national AtoN- database ; rules for assigning and uniqueness follows the external process set up by FTIA ; aton-number is a positive integer expressed without leading zeros

 light-identifier = alphanum
        ; light-identifier is used with aspect: light
-       ; the light-identifier is the kinternal number given to a light within the national AtoN- database ; rules for assigning and uniqueness follows those the external process of assigning numbers
+       ; the light-identifier is the number given by FTIA to a light within the national AtoN- database ; rules for assigning and uniqueness follows the external process set up by FTIA ; light-identifier is a positive integer expressed without leading zeros
 ```

 ## 5. Assignment & Uniqueness